emschwartz/ilp-spsp-pull-token/README.md

-# Pull Payments over ILP
+# Pull Payments over ILP/SPSP
 > The beginnings of a retail payment experience on Interledger

 ## Overview